-Beverage Industry provides an in-depth look at the performances and trends in non-alcohol and alcohol categories in the past year.
-From carbonated soft drinks to water to wine and spirits, the report includes updated statistics from SymphonyIRI Group as well as new products, industry trends and forecasts.
-See the complete pull-out section in Beverage Industry’s July 2011 issue.
+Beverage Industry provides an in-depth look into the performances and trends in the alcohol and non-alcohol categories within the last year.
+The report includes update statistics from Chicago-based Circana as well as industry trends and forecasts into what’s next.

 Based on an annual survey with Pollock Communications and Today’s Dietitian, it seems as though convenience as well as affordability are driving food and beverage shopping patterns for many of today’s consumers.

 While vitamin C is naturally found in many fruits and vegetables, most beverage applications use artificial vitamin C. Yet, as new organic ingredients emerge, beverage producers are finding value in branding around "organic vitamin C."